Some of the frequently asked questions potential students have about the degree programme

 All prospective international students coming to study in the UK on or after 1 January 2021, including those from the EU, EEA and Switzerland (who do not have agreements under the EU Settlement Scheme), will need to apply for a Student visa and receive a decision before they arrive.

 For further information about Student Visas please visit:

 More information can be found on our Student Support section.

 No. For parity’s sake our deadline for applications and auditions cannot be moved.

-If you need access support for your audition please get in touch with Joanna on email@example.com and you can discuss what access you will need.
+If you have any access requirements for your audition please get in touch with Joanna on firstname.lastname@example.org to discuss any reasonable adjustments that can be made for you.

 We would not usually but in exceptional circumstances we will consider it.

-The National Centre for Circus Arts, as part of the Conservatoire for Dance and Drama, offers scholarships and bursaries for students from low income backgrounds.
-Along with all the affiliate schools of the Conservatoire for Dance and Drama we are working to ensure that our courses remain accessible to all students and that we continue to recruit on the basis of talent alone.
-More information can be found on our Fees and Funding page.
+The National Centre for Circus Arts offers scholarships and bursaries for eligible students from low income backgrounds.
+We are working to ensure that our courses remain accessible to all students and that we continue to recruit on the basis of talent alone.
+Further information and eligibility can be found on our Fees and Funding page.

-If you are based outside of the UK or are unable to attend one of the scheduled audition dates, you can apply to audition fully via video once you have submitted your application form.
+If you are based outside of the UK or are unable to attend one of the scheduled part 2 audition dates, you can apply to audition fully via video.
+Please email email@example.com request a full video audition.
 Video audition requests will be based on individual circumstance.
 Our full video audition requirements and criteria can be found below.